mbandreeta/NetworkExtraction/README.md

 	border_type = 5;:"outlet_y";
 	border_type = 6;:"outlet_z";

-	volume: Sphere's assigned volume in voxels.
+	volume: integer, sphere's assigned volume in voxels.
 Each voxel is assigned to one sphere only;
-	contact_surface: Sphere's contact area, an estimate of the voxels assigned to that sphere's volume that also belong to the pore space internal surface.
+	contact_surface: integer, sphere's contact area, an estimate of the voxels assigned to that sphere's volume that also belong to the pore space internal surface.

 _all_nodes.txt : is the collection of all maximal spheres that completely fill the volume, the file is organized the same way as _nodes_skel.txt